How Are Delinquent Land Tax Sales Conducted in Missouri?

 Is it possible to sell a house in Missouri with past due property taxes?

 Yes, you can sell a house even if taxes are overdue, though it’s tricky.
 Paying off taxes before closing makes it simpler.
-Buyers might agree to take on the debt for a lower price, but it’s important to discuss this with a lawyer or realtor.
+Buyers might agree to take on the debt for a lower price, but discussing this with a lawyer or realtor is important.

 How do I find out about tax sales for delinquent properties in Missouri?